01 of 10

 Recycled Paper Beads

-Use a bunch of different material from around the house to make this multi-step recycled paper bead project.
-First, find different colored and textured paper to decorate, then create your custom beads, and finally get stringing.
+This recycled paper bead project is a great way to use up craft materials that have accumulated around the house.
+First, find different colored and textured paper to paint and color, then roll your custom beads, and finally get stringing.
 Make necklaces, keychains, bracelets, earrings, and more.